-This group helps kids ages 8-12 understand ADD/ADHD and how it affects them personally.
+A new session starts January 2014 for girls ages 8-10.
+This group helps kids understand ADD/ADHD and how it affects them personally.
 Often children who struggle with this disorder don't understand it, and therefore do not have the power to take control of it.
 With some knowledge about why their brain craves stimulation, they can then have fun building positive attention skills!
 Activities are planned to give children relaxation training to improve emotional control, increase motivation and problem solving skills, build self-esteem and confidence, learn healthy interpersonal and social skills, and improve attention, concentration, and brain power!

 Middle School Girls Group